EvanPHamilton/planetly_project/README.md

 There are four things you can do from there

 First, you can run
-`docker-compose exec web /usr/local/bin/python manage.py tests`
+`docker-compose exec web /usr/local/bin/python manage.py test`
 to run the django tests I wrote

 Or you can run
-`python api_tests.py`
+`docker-compose exec web /usr/local/bin/python api_tests.py`
 to run a python script, testing out the api routes.

 Or you can navigate to 'https://127.0.0.1:8000'